Follow

 Find Untapped Sources

-Some of my competitors had successful link-building campaigns.
-After analyzing their profiles, I realized the types of outreach and strategies they used.
-This helped me come up with my own strategy for outreach, like contacting industry influencers or offering free resources in exchange for a link.
+Some of my competitors ran successful link-building campaigns.
+Upon reviewing their profiles, I began to see the types of outreach and approaches they employed.
+Other things I realized I wanted to do: reach out to industry influencers or offer free resources in exchange for a link.

-Now that I understood my competitors’ backlink strategies, I decided it was time to build my own backlinks.
-While backlinks are often earned through high-quality content, I didn’t just wait for them to come to me.
-Instead, I took proactive steps to attract these valuable links.
+Having analyzed my competitors’ backlink strategies, now was the time to build my own backlinks.
+While backlinks can be acquired by creating excellent content, I certainly didn’t sit back and wait for them to come to me.
+I went out of my way to get these high-valuable backlinks instead.
 Here’s how I did it:

-2. Guest Blogging: As mentioned earlier, I reached out to industry blogs to contribute guest posts.
-In exchange, I made sure to include a link back to my website.
+2. Guest Blogging: The 2nd thing that I did (which I also mentioned previously) was to reach out to industry blogs to write guest blog posts.
+In return, I placed a link back that directed to my website.

-3. Outreach: I made a list of high-authority websites in my niche and personally reached out, suggesting they link to my content where relevant.
+3. Outreach: I wrote down a list of high authority websites in my niche, and I manually reached out, and suggested they link to my content where it’s relevant.

-5. Skyscraper Technique: I used a strategy called the skyscraper technique, where I found popular content in my niche, created something even better, and then reached out to websites linking to the original content to see if they would link to mine instead.
+5. Skyscraper Technique: To get backlinks for my website, I implemented a method known as the skyscraper technique, wherein I discovered trending content relevant to my niche, developed something much better, and contacted websites that had linked to the previous content and asked if they would link to my content instead.

 Backlink Strategy What to Focus On